Taking your landlord to the housing tribunal

 Representing yourself at the tribunal

 You can use copies of texts or emails from your landlord as evidence.
-Show how often you asked them to put the problem right.
+Show how often you asked them to fix the problem.

 It will help you if you are: